frostming/legit/README.rst

 The Interface
 -------------

+``branches``
+    Get a nice pretty list of available branches.

 ``sync``
     Syncronizes the current branch.
+    Stash, Fetch, Auto-Merge/Rebase, Push, and Unstash.

 ``switch <branch>``
     Switches to specified branch.
-Automatically Un/Stashes any changes.
+    Automatically stashes and unstashes any changes.

 ``sprout <off-branch> <new-branch>``
     Creates a new branch off of the specified branch.
     Swiches to it immediately.

 ``graft <branch> <into-branch>``
     Merges specified branch into the second branch, and removes it.